 363 C.E.

-Ephrem the Syrian composes the Discourses to Hypatius, prose refutations directed against Mani, Marcion, and Bardaisan.
+Ephrem the Syrian composed the Discourses to Hypatius, prose refutations directed against Mani, Marcion, and Bardaisan.
 The Third Discourse takes up Marcion in sustained argument, demonstrating that in the Syriac world Marcionism remained a live and organized rival well into the fourth century.
 With Ephrem’s relocation to Edessa, his preaching and hymnody unfold within a contested ecclesial environment where Marcionite claims are explicitly targeted—clear evidence of Marcionite strength in Edessa during the later fourth century.
 His extensive refutations provide crucial testimony both to the Syriac transmission of Marcionite texts and to the tradition’s continued independent development beyond Greek and Latin Christianity.

 374 C.E.